-If a student is absent from the regular examinations for the semester, he will be given an opportunity to make up the examination, provided his excuse for absence is accepted by the Faculty.
-A charge of one dollar will be made for each examination, but the total charge shall not exceed five dollars.
+If a student is absent from any of the regularly scheduled semester examinations, he will be given an opportunity to make up the examination, provided his excuse for absence is accepted by the Faculty.
+For each examination so given a charge of one dollar will be made, but the total charge for any set of examinations shall not exceed five dollars.
+A charge of one dollar will also be made for each special examination that a student may take.
+The special examination fee must be paid at the Registrar's office before the student is admitted to the examination.